SumoLogic/sumologic-otel-collector/docs/Configuration.md

 that contains the whole path of the file, as opposed to just the name of the file.
 What's more, the `log.file.path_resolved` attribute is automatically recognized by the `sumologicexporter` and translated to `_sourceName` attribute in Sumo Logic.
+We just need the `move` operator to move the attribute from record level to resource level.

 ### Keeping track of position in files